-For FIPS 140-2 Level 2 validation, the Mobility Controller has been validated as a multi-processor standalone cryptographic module.
-The steel chassis physically encloses the complete set of hardware and firmware components and represents the cryptographic boundary of the switch.
+For FIPS 140-2 Level 2 validation, the Aruba 800/5000/6000 Mobility Controller has been validated as a multi-processor standalone cryptographic module.
+The 19" rack-mountable steel chassis physically encloses the complete set of hardware and software components and represents the cryptographic boundary of the switch.
 The cryptographic boundary is defined as encompassing the top, front, left, right, rear, and bottom surfaces of the case.